 There are various tools available that help in implementing contextual advertising.
 Google AdWords is one of the most used marketing -technology platform where precise ads can be placed in relation to the context of a video or website.

-Advertisers can place their ads which are triggered when specific keywords related to their product are being used.
+Advertisers can place their ads which are triggered when specific keywords related to their product are being used, this is keyword contextual targeting.
 Whether an online user is reading a website/blog or watching a video, ads which are relating to the content are triggered that would better connect with the audience.